Kongstad/S1_SAR_Glacier_movement/README.md

 # Sentinel-1 SAR data to visualize glacial movement
 Using Sentinel-1 SAR GRD data to visualize glacial movement on Eastern Greenland via SNAP and Google Earth Pro.
 This repository does not contain any python code and is rather a demonstration of the retrieval and usage of SAR data to visualize iceflow.
-It generally covers the overarching steps, but is by no means a step by step guide.
-This effort has been completed thanks to the tutorials from: https://asf.alaska.edu/
+It generally covers the overarching steps, but does not dwelve into great technical detail on the various steps.
+This is explained better and in depth from: https://asf.alaska.edu/, which is also where I have found guidance and inspiration for this small project.

 ![](images/glacialmelt_GE.PNG)